TravMurav/steam-multimon/README.md

 # Steam Multimon
-Script that automatically moves BigPicture and games to specified display
+Script that automatically moves BigPicture and games to specified display.
+It allows you to run games on *secondary* displays.

 ## Requirements
 * `python3`